BioInfoAPS/BioInfoAPS.github.io/_episodes/04-parse.md

 > 2. Edit <email_address> with your own address in SLURM submission script. <input type="checkbox">
 > 3. Submit the SLURM script. <input type="checkbox">
 > 4. Make sure the all output files are present at the end of the job. <input type="checkbox">
-> 5. Connect to HiperGator storage with your SFTP application (We recommend Filezilla) <input type="checkbox">
-> 6. Transfer one of the output file (`.out` extension) to your personal computer. <input type="checkbox">
-> 7. Open the contents of the output file using a text editor. <input type="checkbox">
 >
 > <details markdown="1">
 >   <summary></summary>